Heather Bruskin, Executive Director

 Catherine Nardi, Programs and Policy Coordinator

 Catherine oversees our digital media platforms, works closely with our policy committee to track legislation and engage with state and local legislators, and serves as the staff liaison to our Food Economy and Environmental Impact Working Groups.
 She also manages Food Council events and initiatives related to the MoCo Made brand, which serves to increase the visibility of and economic opportunities for the County’s vibrant local food and beverage producer community.
 Catherine has experience in the non-profit sector and with the federal government.
 She previously worked at the Montgomery County Collaboration Council and at the Office of Congressman John Delaney.
-Catherine has a B.A. in Government and Politics from the University of Maryland.
+Catherine has a B.A. in Government and Politics from the University of Maryland, and is currently pursuing an M.S. in Nutrition Education at American University.